Tuesday, 21 May 2013

 • Between the Political and the Judicial - EU Measures on the Financing of Terrorism - Elspeth Guild;

-• Stuck at the Border: Ten Years After 9é11 - Audrey Macklin;
+• Stuck at the Border: Ten Years After 9/11 – Audrey Macklin;

 • A Tale of Two Brothers: The Impact of the Khadr Cases on Anti-Terrorism Law - Robert J Currie;

-• Sentencing of Terrorism Offences after 9é11: A Comparative Review of Early Case Law - Robert Diab;
+• Sentencing of Terrorism Offences after 9/11: A Comparative Review of Early Case Law – Robert Diab;

 • Symbiosis or Vassalage?
 National Security Investigations and the impediments to Success - Philip Wright.

-Collection of papers presented at the 2010 CIAJ annual conference held in Vancouver, for judges, practitioners, academics and other professionals interested in these matters.
+Collection of papers presented in Montreal at the 2011 CIAJ annual conference for judges, practitioners, academics and other professionals.

 Table of contents